-R. Thirumani, a resident of Avadi in Chennai, had studied at DRBCCC Hindu College and was working at Accenture in Chennai.
-He, along with three other members of his family, including his parents, reached Srinagar on Sunday on a five-day trip to Kashmir.
-The next morning, they hired a Tavera cab to relocate to the Valley’s premier resort Gulmarg.
-Around 7 am, when the vehicle was passing through Narabal along the Srinagar-Gulmarg road, it was attacked by stone-pelters, resulting in critical injury to Thirumani, police sources said.
+R Thirumani, a resident of Avadi in Chennai had studied at DRBCCC Hindu College and was presently working at Accenture Chennai.
+He along with three other members of the family including parents had reached Srinagar on Sunday on a five-day trip to Kashmir.
+Next morning, they hired a Tavera cab to relocate to the valley’s premier resort Gulmarg.
+But around 7 am when the vehicle was passing through Narabal along Srinagar-Gulmarg road it was attacked by stone-pelters resulting into critical injury to Thirumani, the police sources said.

-He was rushed to Srinagar’s Sher-e-Kashmir Institute of Medical Sciences, where he succumbed to his injuries on Monday evening, officials said.
+He was rushed to a Srinagar’s Sher-i-Kashmir Institute of Medical Sciences (SKIMS) where he succumbed to his injuries in the evening, the officials said.

-Doctors said he had been hit in forehead and face and that they had done two CT scans on him and were going ahead with his treatment when all of a sudden he had convulsions and breathed his last.
-His corpse was later shifted to the police hospital here, before being flown to Chennai.
+The doctors said that he had been hit in forehead and face and that they had had done two CT scans on him and were proceeding with the treatment that he all of a sudden had convulsions and breathed his last.
+His corpse was later shifted to police hospital here before being flown to Chennai.

-Strongly condemning the incident, the chief minister said R. Thirumani’s death was “heartbreaking” and it goes against the Kashmiri ethos of hospitality and respect for guests.
+Strongly condemning the incident, Mufti said the death of R Thirumani is heartbreaking and it goes against the Kashmiri ethos of hospitality and respect for guests.
 “I’ve no words strong enough to condemn this tragic incident or even condole with the family”, she said.

 Mufti also described the incident as a blot on the cultural value system of Kashmir and an attempt to bulldoze the economy of the place.